Ride-hail firm Lyft races to leave Uber behind in IPO chase

 Lyft could go public as early as the first quarter of 2019, based on how quickly the SEC reviews its filing, people familiar with the matter said.
 Lyft’s valuation is likely to end up between $20 billion and $30 billion, one source added.

-Lyft would follow a string of high-profile technology unicorn IPOs this year, such as Dropbox Inc DBXC.O and Spotify Technology SA (SPOT.N).
+Lyft would follow a string of high-profile technology unicorn IPOs this year, such as Dropbox Inc and Spotify Technology SA.

 However market turmoil fueled by the escalating trade tensions between the United States and China could dampen enthusiasm for the debuts of other 2019 hopefuls like apartment-share service Airbnb Inc, analytics firm Palantir Technologies, Slack Technologies, a provider of chat services for businesses, and Stripe Inc, a digital payment company.